iVP-GmbH/iVP-gitbook/home/ivp-planning/machines/renaming-objects-and-folders.md

 ## Rename objects in the properties panel:

-To change the name of a [selected object](../machines/selecting-and-moving-objects.md) in the [properties panel](../user-interface/the-info-panel.md) click on the **"Name" field** and type in the new name.
+To change the name of a [selected object](../machines/selecting-and-moving-objects.md) in the [properties panel](../user-interface/the-info-panel.md) click on the **"pen button** to the right side of the name field and type in the new name.

 ![](../../../.gitbook/assets/Properties_rename.jpg)